sriksven/MLOps_Submissions/README.md

-This repo contains all the Lab assignments submitted.
+This repo contains all the submitted lab assignments from the course IE 7374 - MLOPs.